Tuesday, February 17, 2026

 With spring just around the corner I felt this reader had an excellent question for fitness training.
 One reader asked how to transition from calisthenics to weightlifting.
 Let’s consider a few things before jumping into that.

 Exercise, be it body weight or external weights as resistance, is an excellent ectivity for your body.
 It improves flexibility, muscle tone, cardiovascular health, morale and mental outlook among many other benefits.
+Exercise is also the most under prescribed anti-depressant.

 Calisthenics is an exercise protocol of using one’s own weight as the resistance for the exercises.
 This has many benefits.
 One being that you can take your routine almost anywhere to complete it.
 I used a local playground as the tools needed for my calisthenics routine for years.
-Pull-ups, dips, squats, jumping, dips and more were all done using the equipment at the playground.
+Pull-ups, dips, squats, jumping and more were all done using the equipment at the playground.
 It is also near a running track so I also added cardio.

 I was able to maintain my weight at 220 to 230 pounds during these years.
 I train to be larger than average.
 Your goals may differ.
 Still, if there is a park or playground with monkey bars you have all you need.